 Unlike the other game cameras we've reviewed, the Day 6 Outdoor PlotWatcher Pro doesn't work by detecting movement.
-Instead, the PlotWatcher Pro is purely a time-lapse game camera.
+Instead, it is purely a time-lapse game camera.

-You set the camera to take pictures once every five or ten seconds.
+You set the camera to take pictures once every five or 10 seconds.
 The photos are stored in video format.
-When you export the file to Day 6's Gamefinder software, the software sifts through the thousands of images to find the ones with movement in them.
+When you export the file to Day 6's GameFinder software, the software sifts through the thousands of images to find the ones with movement in them.
 The software then condenses the pictures with movement in them into a short video.

-Capturing only time-lapse images is an entirely different philosophy when it comes to trail cams, and Day 6 Outdoors' argument for its philosophy is a compelling one.
-Because conventional trail cams only take pictures when their infrared detection circuits detect movement, they are limited by the length their of their detection range.
+Capturing only time-lapse images is an entirely different philosophy from the norm when it comes to trail cams, and Day 6 Outdoors' argument for it is a compelling one.
+Because conventional trail cams only take pictures when their infrared detection circuits detect movement, they are limited by the length of their detection range.
 In contrast, the PlotWatcher Pro will watch an entire field.
 This means you'll capture distant animals on the PlotWatcher Pro that you wouldn't with a conventional game camera.

 The PlotWatcher Pro has no infrared flash technology, so it only shoots from dawn to dusk.
-Day 6 Outdoors' philosophy is that you can't hunt at night, so it is unnecessary to scout during a time you can't hunt.
+Day 6 Outdoors' reasoning is that you can't hunt at night, so it is unnecessary to scout during a time you can't hunt.
 Plus, if you don't need to capture nighttime images with your game camera, the lack of a flash saves you battery power and memory card storage space.

 The PlotWatcher Pro represents an entirely different breed of wildlife camera.
 It doesn't detect movement and it can't shoot video at night.
 However, it will help you identify when and where animals appear on your property, and you will capture more animal activity on it than on a traditional trail camera.

-Animals 100 feet away or more will appear blurry.
+Photos of animals 100 feet away or more appear blurry.